scperkins/EJEHardenberg.github.io/public/writing/political/bleeding-the-4th.md

 does Symphony's monitoring of your phone fall in legaly?

 Putting aside inter-company legality, the sheer scope of advertisement's disgusting crusade for behavioral analysis is insane.
-Buy you might say that this is just paranoia.
+You might say that this is just paranoia.
 After all the goal, as with NBC and Symphony, is to make money.
 And there's no harm in some research to sell you something right?
 In a long article about the lengths companies go to to